nkuik/assembler/README.md

 # Assembler

+## Assignment Requirements
+* ERD file is found at `erd.pdf` in the repo
+* Questions and thoughts I had can be found in `docs/questions_assumptions.md`
+* Note: The file upload won't work locally due to users not having the correct env variables.
+The upload will need to be viewed on the production instance.

 ## Tech
-Assembler is a Rails 5 app, using a PostgreSQL database and basic CSS styling
+Assembler is a Rails 5 app, using a PostgreSQL database and (very) basic CSS styling.

 ## Purpose
 The main purpose of this app is to assign team members with different skill sets